whaleygeek/webmc/README.md

 TODO list
 =========

-* upload the code to github!
-* make the server address configurable
+* make the server address configurable so that the web page and the minecraft game can run on different computers on the network
 * write a user guide for what we have working today
 * replace my test web server with a more robust one, based on the standard python libraries, which will probably also make it multi threaded (and able to accept multiple commands at a time